williamsantosa/williamsantosa/README.md

 - 💬 Ask me about interning with your company
 - 📫 How to reach me: [Email](mailto:williamwsantosa@gmail.com) or [LinkedIn](https://www.linkedin.com/in/williamsantosa/)
 - 😁 Pronouns: he/him
-- 💪🏼 Fun Fact: I enjoy going to the gym and playing video games
+- 💪🏼 Fun Fact: I enjoy going to the gym, playing video games, and watching anime